FernGully: The Last Rainforest

-FernGully: The Last Rainforest is a 1992 animated musical fantasy film directed by Bill Kroyer in his feature directorial debut.
-Scripted by Jim Cox and adapted from the "FernGully" stories by Diana Young, the film is an Australian and American venture produced by Kroyer Films, Inc., Youngheart Productions, and FAI Films, and distributed by 20th Century Fox.
-It stars the voices of Samantha Mathis, Christian Slater, Jonathan Ward, Robin Williams, Tim Curry, and Grace Zabriskie.
+FernGully: The Last Rainforest is a 1992 animated musical fantasy film directed by Bill Kroyer from a screenplay by Jim Cox, based on the FernGully stories by Diana Young.
+It stars the voices of Samantha Mathis, Jonathan Ward, Tim Curry, Robin Williams, Christian Slater, and Grace Zabriskie.

 The film is set in an Australian rainforest inhabited by fairies, including Crysta, who accidentally shrinks a young logger named Zak to the size of a fairy.
 Together, they rally the fairies and the animals of the rainforest to protect their home from the loggers and Hexxus, a malevolent pollution entity.
 Wayne Young, the film's producer, said that the film was "blatantly environmental", although he made an effort to avoid "preaching".

 FernGully was released in North America on April 10, 1992, to mainly positive reviews, and was generally considered a moderate financial success at both the box office and in home video sales.
 In 1998, it was followed by a direct-to-video sequel, FernGully 2: The Magical Rescue, although none of the original voice cast reprised their roles.

 Plot

 Crysta is a curious young fairy who lives in FernGully, a secluded rainforest east of Mount Warning.
-The fairies of FernGully once lived in harmony with humans, who are believed to be extinct after having been driven away by the evil spirit of destruction, Hexxus.
-Crysta is the apprentice of Magi Lune, the fairy tribe's leader, who ended Hexxus' reign by sealing him inside a tree.
-One day, Crysta explores a new part of the forest and meets Batty Koda, a bat who was experimented on by humans, giving him a manic and deluded personality, and an electric device sticking out of his head.
+The fairies of FernGully once lived in harmony with humans, who are believed to be extinct after having been driven away by Hexxus, the dreaded spirit of destruction.
+Crysta is the apprentice of Magi Lune, the fairy tribe's leader, who ended Hexxus' reign of terror by sealing him inside a boab tree.
+One day, Crysta explores a new part of the forest and meets Batty Koda, a cowardly but comical bat who was experimented on by humans, giving him a manic and deluded personality, and an electric device sticking out of his head.
 Crysta accompanies Batty to investigate the humans' potential return.
 She meets Zak, a young teenage logger whom she inadvertently shrinks when she tries saving him from being crushed by a falling tree, although she does not know how to restore him to normal size.
 After she rescues him from being eaten by Lou, a hungry goanna, Zak gains Crysta's trust and agrees to go with her to FernGully so Magi can unshrink him.
 Along the way, they bond by talking about their lives, but Zak hides the true reason for the humans' return.